jackgisby/subset_sum/README.md

 obtain all possible subsets, which appears to perform better than more simple non-dynamic recursive implementations.

 This was implemented to obtain the possible sets of masses from high-throughput MS metabolomics experiments, which requires non-exact matching of subsets.
-We therefore first obtain subsets at integer mass level, then further refine these results using a non-exact version of subset sum.
+The dp algorithm requires prior knowledge of a fixed amount of values that the sum can take; we therefore first obtain subsets at integer mass level, then further refine these results using a non-exact version of subset sum.
 This also means that the variable usually named "sum" has been referred to as "mass" here, instead.